- December 23, 2015

 The modifications are 30 years in the making, with Pleasant Valley once again poised to be dramatically impacted.
 Financial concerns appear to be the reason behind the GDOT’s reneging on a promise to relocate 26 houses from one side of the interstate to the other.
 Instead, they will be torn down and the GDOT will focus on enhancing two existing parks, creating a new park along Middle Street and moving and rehabbing both the former home of musician Little Richard as well as the “half house.”

-The plan is for I-16 traffic, I-75 traffic, and Spring Street traffic to all flow independently of each other with dedicated lanes and no merges.
+The plan is for I-16 traffic, I-75 traffic, and Spring Street traffic to all flow independently of each other with dedicated lanes and no merges, ultimately aiming to reduce the risk of pedestrian accident injuries.
 There is also a pedestrian bridge that will span the Ocmulgee River from the Riverwalk.
 Only time will tell if this massive undertaking truly reduces accidents and injuries.